 And now I know I made the right decision.
 I lie here in the winter sun of California, not having the energy to go for a short walk even and record this log.
 I keep in touch with some news and that's how I heard.
 It made the headlines actually but then anything to do with Voyager will for a while yet.
 Stella Edmonds died last week, cause withheld.
 They didn't need to say any more, not to me.
 I know the cause because I'm it.
 The Voyager Captain who took two young Ensigns to their deaths.
 It seems so unfair that she died first and not me when I was exposed to a greater degree.

-I sat a while longer and listened to that sympathetic Doctor give me what to him was probably a well rehearsed speech, about how he would work on a cure, that there were treatments he could try in the interim and so on but I knew better.
+I sat a while longer and listened to that sympathetic doctor give me what to him was probably a well rehearsed speech, about how he'd work on a cure, that there were treatments he could try in the interim and so on but I knew better.

 That night, middle of the night actually, I packed what little I had and ran off into the darkness like a runaway teenager.
-I left no address, no message and I know I've hurt a lot of people, Chakotay for sure, but I would honestly rather he have emotional pain now than physical pain and death a little later.
+I left no address, no message and I know I've hurt a lot of people, Chakotay, for sure, but I'd honestly rather he have emotional pain now than physical pain and death a little later.
 I've probably simply solved a problem for Starfleet.